Techryptic/Techryptic.github.io/_posts/2023-09-01-Annoying-Apple-Fans.md

 ### Updating the 'gap.c' file and then compiling the updated firmware.

-Copy the provided output and then update the contents within the 'gap.c' file located at the specified location.
+After your selection of notification type, copy the provided code output and then update the contents within the 'gap.c' file located at the specified location.

 <img src="/img/in-post/post-js-version/annoying-apple-fans/gap.c_location.PNG" width="" style="border: 1px solid black;">